+3> if the configured uplink grant is for the initial transmission at LTM cell switch (i.e., initial new transmission):

+4> consider the NDI bit to have been toggled;

+4> deliver the configured uplink grant and the associated HARQ information to the HARQ entity.

+3> else if the previous uplink grant delivered to the HARQ entity for the same HARQ process was a configured uplink grant for initial transmission at LTM cell switch or for its retransmission; and

+3> if PDCCH addressed to the MAC entity's C-RNTI has not been received on the same HARQ process used for the first PUSCH transmission to the Serving Cell (i.e., retransmission for initial transmission):

+4> consider the NDI bit to have not been toggled;

+4> deliver the configured uplink grant and the associated HARQ information to the HARQ entity.

 According to the CR, the automatic retransmission of the first UL data with the same beam would be continuously performed until the expiration of the supervisor timer(i.e. t304).
 In this sense, The CG transmission would suffer the sustained transmission failure if the used beam have a perfect RSRP value but poor SINR, LTM failure handling are finally caused.